iotile/python_archfx_cloud/README.md

 but do not need to.
 But like areas, they do need to always belong to a Site.
 - **machine**: A Machine represents the physical machine we are extracting data from.
 It is a virtual concept but is usually one to one with a machine in the factory, and has a brand, model, serial number and maybe asset number.
-- **device**: A device represent IOTile HW Taps, and/or SW connectors that extract data from a Machine. a Given **Machine** may have multiple HW taps or even multiple SW connectors, which is one there is a one to many relationship between Machines and Devices
+- **device**: A device represent IOTile HW Taps, and/or Factory SW connectors that extract data from a Machine. a Given **Machine** may have multiple HW taps or even multiple SW connectors, which is one there is a one to many relationship between Machines and Devices
 - **stream**: Streams represent a globally unique instance of data comming from a given device (sensor).